Ensono/amido.github.io/docs/getting_started/azure-container-app/ACA.md

 By leveraging this existing module in our recommended approach, we can achieve a more efficient and manageable deployment strategy for our Azure Container Apps while maintaining the flexibility to evolve both infrastructure and applications independently.

-# ACA vs AKS: A Comparative Analysis / How does ACA compare to AKS?
+# ACA vs AKS: A Comparative Analysis

 | Feature | Azure Kubernetes Service (AKS)<br>Infrastructure focus, higher flexibility | Azure Container Apps (ACA)<br>Application focus, infrastructure abstraction |
 |---------|-----------------------------------------------------------------------------------|----------------------------------------------------------------------------------|